 Generally, due to seasonality effects, activity is more sustained in Quarter 2 and Quarter 3 as compared with Quarter 1 and Quarter 4.
-These effects explain the increase in both receivables and payables, which are based respectively on Q2 activity for the end of June balances and Q4 for the end of December.
-Inventories are also generally higher at the end of June, in preparation for the peak of activity taking place in the third quarter.
+These effects explain the increase in both receivables and payables, which are based respectively on Q2 activity for the end of impairment testing did not result in any recognition of impairment as of June 30, 2015.